 No. 2: Bernardo Hees, CEO, Kraft Heinz

 Private equity firm 3G Capital’s strategy of buying consumer brands and cutting costs to drive growth seemed to make sense … until it didn’t.
-As CEO of Kraft Heinz, 3G partner Hees let a disastrous 2018 bleed into 2019, announcing a $15.4 write-down of Oscar Mayer and Kraft brands, a $12.6 billion loss and an SEC investigation.
-He also slashed dividends in the wake of changing consumer tastes the now-gutted company was in no position to address.
+As CEO of Kraft Heinz, 3G partner Hees let a disastrous 2018 bleed into 2019, announcing a $15.4 billion write-down of Oscar Mayer and Kraft brands, a $12.6 billion loss and an SEC investigation.
+He also slashed dividends in the wake of changing consumer tastes the now-gutted company is in no position to address.
 KHC lost a third of its value and gave Hees the heave-ho.
+Finally.

 No. 1: Heather Bresch, CEO, Mylan